Nabonidus: Ancestry and connection to royalty

-According to Canadian Assyriologist Paul-Alain Beaulieu, Nabonidus's later intense interest in Harran, a peripheral city of his empire, can only be explained if he and his mother had originated in Harran.
+According to Beaulieu, Nabonidus's later intense interest in Harran, a peripheral city of his empire, can only be explained if he and his mother had originated in Harran.
 The Dynastic Prophecy, a later document written after the conquest of Babylonia by Alexander the Great centuries later, corroborates that Nabonidus would have originated in Harran, as it regards Nabonidus as the founder, and sole representative, of the "dynasty of Harran".
-According to Beaulieu, Adagoppe may have been Aramean, rather than Assyrian, as her name "seems to be Aramean".
+According to Beaulieu, Adad-guppi may have been Aramean, rather than Assyrian, as her name "seems to be Aramean".
 In Harran, Adad-guppi served as a priestess devoted to the moon god, Sîn.
 There is no evidence that Adad-guppi was a high-ranking priestess, as the only titles she claims in her inscriptions are "mother of Nabonidus" and "worshipper of Sîn, Ningal, Nusku and Sadarnunna".

 Adad-guppi's association with Harran, and that she had likely married Nabu-balatsu-iqbi early in her life (as was the custom in ancient Mesopotamia), would mean that Nabu-balatsu-iqbi was most probably also a prominent resident of that city, and possibly of Assyrian or Aramean origin.
 Frauke Weiershäuser and Jamie Novotny speculated that Nabu-balatsu-iqbi could have been an Aramean chief.
 Stephen Herbert Langdon theorised that Nabu-balatsu-iqbi was a son of Esarhaddon (681–669 BC) and thus one of Ashurbanipal's brothers, but there is no concrete evidence for this relation.

 Per Nabonidus's own inscriptions and the inscriptions by Adad-guppi, wherein Nabonidus is called her "only son" several times, it can be confidently ascertained that Nabonidus was an only child.
 It is probable that Adad-guppi first came to Babylon as a prisoner after the Babylonians and Medes sacked Harran in 610 BC during the Medo-Babylonian conquest of the Assyrian Empire.
 By 610 BC, she was already 39 years old.
 Presumably, Nabonidus was already born at this point, though his exact year of birth is yet unknown.
 In one of her inscriptions, Adad-guppi claims to have seen her descendants down to her great-great-grandchildren (i.e. Nabonidus's great-grandchildren) in her lifetime, totalling four generations of descendants.
 If the time between generations is estimated at approximately 20–25 years, and assuming that her great-great-grandchildren were approximately five years old by the time of Adad-guppi's death, Nabonidus could not have been born later than c.
 615 BC, however he could very well have been born earlier.